Street FestivalsFour European streets, their actors, environments and identities.

 – Sandra Nyberg: Light art at Turku Social Center.

-The students’ artworks include e.g. sound art, projections, new genre public art and performative drawing.
+The students’ artworks included e.g. sound art, projections, new genre public art and performative drawing.

-Arts Promotion Centre Finland, DaisyLadies association, Turku Classical Upper Secondary School and Turku Conservatory also produce art and events for the street festival.
+Arts Promotion Centre Finland, DaisyLadies association, Turku Classical Upper Secondary School and Turku Conservatory also produced art and events for the street festival.